Part 1. German Spies in Paris, with Addendum: ‘General Mordacq’s Comments on the Theory’.

 “This was the day when you good people at home had your premature celebration, but it was not so premature as you have been led to believe.
 I have been told on good authority that … the Armistice was actually signed at the time its accounts stated, but that the discovery of German treachery forced the annulment of the earlier terms.
 I am told that originally it was arranged for all hostilities to cease twenty-four hours after the signing of the papers; but it was discovered that Germany had laid such extensive plans for further treacherous destruction of men and property, that it was necessary to make more stringent terms and, as you know, in the final arrangement an interval of only six hours was provided for.”
 21

 This explanation recalls the widespread mistrust among the Allied High Commands of German plans and intentions in early November 1918, and especially of their proposals for a general cease-fire to be observed by both sides during the armistice talks, which Marshal Foch rejected.
 22 It would have seemed entirely feasible at the time that the armistice so many believed had been agreed on 7 November had been broken by German treachery.
-The false peace news reported in the newspapers – of an 11 am armistice followed by a 2 pm/3 pm cease-fire on 7 November – did not, however, provide ‘factual’ support to the explanation.
+The false peace news reported in the newspapers – with its details of an 11 am armistice followed by a cease-fire, not twenty-four hours later, but at 2 pm/3 pm the same day – did not, however, provide the explanation with any ‘factual’ support.

 The second claims that financial considerations overrode those of ending the war on 7 November: